irpbc/mj-rt/README.md

 * Select the `Release` configuration
 * Build the `BUILD_ALL` project, and then the `INSTALL` project.

 The folder you selected earlier will now be populated with built libraries.
+Next, you must open Environment Variables editor.
+Insert a variable `CMAKE_PREFIX_PATH` with path to LLVM install folder as the value.
+This will ensure LLVM libraries will be found by CMake in the next steps.

 Steps to build this project: